SnailNail/xcxtool/README.md

 The following options can only be set on the command line and control the output of the command:

-* `--layout`, `-l`: output probe layout, i.e. a mapping of probe sites to probe types (`inventory.csv`).
-This is the default if no other option mode is provided.
+#### Source data
+Data is read from the gamedata in the configured save data folder, or a specific gamedata file can be passed as an argument to the script.

+* `--cemu`, `-c`: Get FrontierNav data from a running Cemu instance, rather than a saved game.
+If this option is used, a custom save file argument is ignored
+* `--exclude-probes` `-x`: Do not include these probes in the inventory

+#### Output data
+The following options which data files are written.
+By default, inventory. csv and sites.csv are written to the output directory, equivalent to passing `--inventory --sites` to the command.
+Specifying any of these options will cause only the specified files to be written/output.

 * `--inventory`, `-i`: output probe inventory (`inventory.csv`)
 * `--sites`, `-s`: output available FrontierNav sites (`sites.csv`).
-This currently uses the `sightseeing_spots` configuration for sightseeing spot numbers
+  Sightseeing spots are automatically detected, unless overriden for a given site with the`sightseeing_spots` configuration option
+* `--layout`, `-l`: output probe layout, i.e. a mapping of probe sites to probe types (`setup.csv`).
+This can be used with the `--print` option of xenoprobes 1.x to calculate the current layout's value.
-* `--frontiernav`, `-j`: output a FrontierNav.net probe inventory URL.
-If navigated to, this URL will set the "current probe layout".
+* `--frontiernav`, `-j`: Attempt to open the current probe layout in the FrontierNav.net probe simulation

+#### Output control
+* `--output-dir`, `-o`: Write files to this directory instead of the current directory
+* `--print`, `-p`: Print the command output to the console, instead of writing a file.
+In the case of the `--frontiernav`/`-j` option, print the generated URL
+* `--tee`, `-t`: Print the command output to the console and write to a file (or open FrontierNav.net for `--frontiernav`/`-j`)

 ## `xcxtool compare`